miickeyreyez/angular-circle-ci/README.md

 ## Workflows
 ## ******************************
-Set the flow configuration to excecute the jobs, a job can be executed always or in a specific branch or tag also can can be executed sequentially or in parallel
+Set the flow configuration to excecute the jobs, a job can be executed always or in a specific branch or tag, also can can be executed sequentially or in parallel

 ## Contexts
 ## ******************************